 21. When the transfer is finished, the Finished window will be displayed, showing how many files were transferred.

 22. Click View Log to see a detailed view of which files were transferred.
-This is useful if Easy Computer Sync reports some files not transferred.
-The log opens in Notepad as a text file, and can be saved from there.
+This is useful if Easy Computer Sync reports some files are not transferred.
+The log opens in Notepad as a text file and can be saved from there.

 This completes the procedure for transferring the user folders to your new computer.
 If you want to make those newly transferred folders your default user folders, follow the procedure below.

 Changing your default user folders to the ones you transferred

 After transferring your user folders to the second drive on your new computer, you may wish to set those folders as the default user folders in place of the original ones on your SSD drive.
 Windows and many programs automatically select the default folders as the save location for files.
 For example, Word saves documents in the Documents folder.
 Photo programs like Picasa save photos in your Pictures folder.
 Many music programs save music in your Music folder.
 You change the default separately for each user folder.
 Please note that this will permanently alter your computer’s setup.

 1. Open Explore, and navigate to the current default folder.
 Right-click and select Properties.

 2. In the Properties Window, select the Location tab.

 3. In the Location tab, edit the text box to show the location of the newly transferred folder.
 Clicking the Find Target… button will open another Explorer window where you can locate the target.
 Enter the location of that folder in the text box.